Ocean Rodeo Prodigy

 They also mentioned light bar pressure and average jumping performance.

 The Prodigy used the new Ocean Rodeo Fusion Bar.
-It features a push-away quick release, below-bar trim cleat, and a soft grip.
+It features a push-away quick release, below-bar trim cleat, adjustable stopper ball and a soft grip.
 The trim adjuster can only be operated on one side and some testers reported having a difficult time adjusting it under load.
-The bar also features a really long depower throw.
-This, combined with the lack of an adjustable stopper, caused a few testers to comment they had a hard time reaching the bar if they accidentally let it go.
+The bar also features a really long depower throw which fully depowers the kite when you let go of the bar but also caused a few testers to comment they had a hard time reaching it when they did so accidentally.

 - Very stable, forgiving, and easy to fly.